greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Changing per-attribute options acquires a `SHARE UPDATE EXCLUSIVE` lock.

+:   Do not use this form of `SET` to set attribute encoding options for appendoptimized, column-oriented tables.
+Instead, use  `ALTER COLUMN ...
+SET ENCODING ...`.

 SET STORAGE
 :   This form sets the storage mode for a column.
 This controls whether this column is held inline or in a secondary TOAST table, and whether the data should be compressed or not. `PLAIN` must be used for fixed-length values such as integer and is inline, uncompressed. `MAIN` is for inline, compressible data. `EXTERNAL` is for external, uncompressed data, and `EXTENDED` is for external, compressed data. `EXTENDED` is the default for most data types that support non-`PLAIN` storage.
 Use of `EXTERNAL` will make substring operations on very large text and bytea values run faster, at the penalty of increased storage space.
 Note that `SET STORAGE` doesn't itself change anything in the table, it just sets the strategy to be pursued during future table updates.

+SET ENCODING ( storage\_directive> [, ...] )
+:   This form sets column encoding options for append-optimized, column-oriented tables.

 ADD table\_constraint [ NOT VALID ]
 :   Adds a new constraint to a table using the same syntax as [CREATE TABLE](CREATE_TABLE.html).
 The `NOT VALID` option is currently allowed only for foreign key and `CHECK` constraints.